Firework-Zz/LZU-INFO422-Influencing-Factors-behind-Video-Game-Sales/Final_Report.md

 ### 8.3 Presentation

-A structured 7-minute presentation director's guide was prepared, covering:
-- Research objectives and business context
-- Data pipeline and preprocessing summary
-- Three EDA insight sections (platform-genre synergy, regional clusters, brand mechanisms)
-- Modeling approach and performance comparison
-- Live app demo
-- Recommendations and limitations
-- Conclusion with Q&A anticipation
+A structured 7-minute presentation director's guide was prepared, covering research objectives, data pipeline, EDA insights (platform-genre synergy, regional clusters, brand mechanisms), modeling approach, live app demo, recommendations, and limitations.
+The presentation is supported by a visual asset mapping table referencing all key figures from M4 and M5.

 ---